apache/trafficserver/doc/admin-guide/introduction.en.rst

    help with log file analysis, you can separate log files so that they contain information specific to protocol or hosts.

-Traffic analysis options are described in more detail in :ref:`monitoring-traffic`.
+|TS| event and error logging, monitoring, and analysis is covered in greater

-Traffic Server logging options are described in :ref:`working-with-log-files`.
+detail in :ref:`admin-monitoring`.

 Traffic Server Security Options
 ===============================